Tips for defining API's

 Evolve, as necessary

-While we try to keep APIs stable, it is not unusual for them to change later, based on changing client requirements.
+While we try to keep APIs stable, it is not uncommon for changing client requirements to force changes in existing APIs.
 If you have multiple clients, make sure that a change requested by one client does not adversely affect the other clients.

 Also, we sometimes evolve the API as our understanding of the client requirements improves.